liataun/p4/readme.md

 * [Stack Overflow - User info on home page](https://stackoverflow.com/questions/28650067/laravel-5-display-username-on-homepage)

 ## Code style divergences
 * Some variation in alignment of elements from page to page.
 I was preparing for doing some positional selection based on user input, but spent the time troubleshooting string manipulation/display issues.
+Goal would have been to have text and images position based on a settings for user and each post.

 ## Notes for instructor
 * Using your Nav item listing-from-config-array logic.
 * Struggled a lot with the table relationship design and had to switch to working on paper for a bit to help break it into pieces.
+Result has a few relationships that do not do much, but demonstrate potential future iterations.
 * I made my own images.
 (In illustrator, exported to png.)
 * Newline characters drove me to some extreme choices with seeding and parsing posts' content field.
-I will try to clean up as much of it as I can, but I've lost track of all the things I have changed to try to consistently parse captured newlines.
+I tried to clean up as much of it as I can, but I've lost track of all the things I changed to consistently parse captured newlines.
-* I find that sometimes the alert variable is being interpreted as _set_ per the master view section, but no content is showing except a small strip of background color.
+* I find that sometimes the alert variable is being interpreted as _set_, per the master view section, but no content is showing except a small strip of background color.
 Tried to troubleshoot.
 No longer happening, but hard to know if it will show up again.
 * I am leaving in a few lines commented out to help me remember key things that I had to work through via trial and error or that I often uncomment in local deployment.

 ##FROM Canvas Assignment